ikskuh/TinyVG/documents/specification.md

 Files are made up of a header, followed by a color lookup table and a sequence of commands terminated by a _end of file_ command.

+Concrete color values will only be present in the color table.
+After the table, only indices into the color table are used to define color values.
+This allows to keep the format small, as the first 128 colors in the vector data are encoded as only a single byte, even if the color format uses 16 bytes per color.
+This means in the worst case, we add a single byte to the size of a color that is only used once, but colors that are common in the file will be encoded as a single byte per use + one time overhead.
+This encoding scheme was chosen as a vector graphic typically doesn't use as much different colors as bitmap graphics and thus can be encoded more optimally.

 **NOTE:** The following documentation uses a tabular style to document structures.
 All integers are assumed to be encoded in little-endian byte order if not specified otherwise.
 The _Type_ column of each structure definition uses a Zig notation for types and the fields have no padding bits inbetween.
 If a field does not align to a byte boundary, the next field will be offset into the byte by the current fields bit offset + bit size.
 This means, that two consecutive fields **a** (`u3`) and **b** (`u5`) can be extracted from the byte by using `(byte & 0x7) >> 0` for **a** and `(byte & 0x1F) >> 3` for **b**.